aludwick/aludwick.github.io/contact.md

 title: Contact
 ---

-I welcome the opportunity to connect with colleagues, mentors, and professionals interested in computational biology, biomedical informatics, or related fields.
+I welcome the opportunity to connect with peers, mentors, and professionals interested in computational biology, biomedical informatics, or related fields.
 Your inquiries and correspondence are greatly appreciated!

 # Contact